CarlVerret/csFastFloat/README.md

 # csFastFloat : a fast and accurate float parser

-C# version of Daniel Lemire's [fast_float](https://github.com/fastfloat/fast_float)  fully ported from C to C#.
-It is up to three times faster than the standard library.
+C# port of Daniel Lemire's [fast_float](https://github.com/fastfloat/fast_float)  fully ported from C to C#.
+It is almost 7 times faster than the standard library.

 # Benchmarks

-Using content of file in /data/Canada.txt
+Using content of files in /data : Canada.txt and mesh.txt

+Comparing standard Double.Parse() vs FastFloat.ParseDouble().
+'ParseNumberString() only' parses the string itself without any float computation.

 ``` ini